Last Updated on August 8, 2020

 When a business purchases inventory to resell, they can do so without paying sales tax.
 In order to do so, the retailer will need to provide a state of New Jersey Resale Certificate to their vendor.

 Learn more about what a resale certificate is, how to get one and more.

 What is a Resale Certificate?

-When retailers purchase products to resell, they often don’t pay sales tax on the purchase.
-Instead of the retailer paying sales tax, the retailer charges sales tax to their customer on the final value of the merchandise.
-The collected sales tax is then sent by the retailer to the Division of Taxation.
+When businesses purchase products to resell or are used in the making of a product, they often don’t pay sales tax on the purchase.
+Instead of the business paying sales and use tax to their vendor, the vendor can sell items that are intended to be resold to the business tax free, through a sales tax exemption.
+The business will then charge and collect sales tax from their customer (the end user of the product) based on the final value of the merchandise.
+The collected sales tax is then sent by the business to the Division of Taxation.

 For example, when a pet store purchases dog toys to sell in their store, by having a resale certificate, the pet store owner won’t pay sales tax on the transaction.
 When a customer purchases the dog toy, the retailer will charge sales tax to the customer based on the full price of the toy.
 The retailer will collect the sales tax from all their transactions and periodically (typically at the end of the month) send the sales tax to the state.